Ryan Brasier: Boston Red Sox

-With the 2020 Red Sox, Brasier appeared in 25 games (one start), compiling a 1–0 record with 3.96 ERA and 30 strikeouts in 25 innings pitched.
-In early December 2020, Brasier and the Red Sox reached a one-year deal for the 2021 season.
-Before appearing in a 2021 game, Brasier was placed on the 60-day injured list with a calf injury on May 3.
-On June 3, he was hospitalized after being hit in the head by a line drive during a simulated game at Boston's training complex in Fort Myers, Florida.
-Brasier returned to the Red Sox on September 1, was optioned to the Triple-A Worcester Red Sox on September 17, and recalled on September 21.
-Overall during the 2021 regular season, Brasier made 13 appearances with Boston, all in relief, compiling a 1.50 ERA and 1–1 record while striking out nine batters in 12 innings.
+During the COVID-19 shortened 2020 season, Brasier appeared in 25 games (one start), compiling a 1–0 record with 3.96 ERA and 30 strikeouts in 25 innings pitched.
+In early December 2020, he reached a one-year deal with the Red Sox for the 2021 season, avoiding salary arbitration.
+Before appearing in a 2021 game, Brasier was placed on the 60-day injured list with a calf injury on May 3 and while rehabbing, on June 3, he was hospitalized after being hit in the head by a line drive during a simulated game at Boston's training complex in Fort Myers, Florida.
+Brasier returned to the Red Sox on September 1.
+Overall during the 2021 regular season, he made 13 appearances with Boston, all in relief, compiling a 1.50 ERA and 1–1 record while striking out nine batters in 12 innings.
 He also made seven relief appearances in the postseason, as the Red Sox advanced to the American League Championship Series.
-On November 30, the Red Sox agreed to terms with Brasier on a one-year contract for 2022, reportedly worth $1.4 million.
+On November 30, the Red Sox agreed to terms with him (in his second season of arbitration) on a one-year contract for 2022, reportedly worth $1.4 million.

 Brasier began the 2022 season as a member of Boston's bullpen.
-On May 20, with a 6.28 ERA in 18 appearances, he was optioned to Triple-A Worcester.
-He was recalled to Boston on May 28.
 In 68 relief appearances with the Red Sox, Brasier posted an 0–3 record with a 5.78 ERA and one save while striking out 64 batters in 62 1/3 innings.

-On January 13, 2023, the Red Sox and Brasier reached agreement on a one-year contract, avoiding salary arbitration.
+On January 13, 2023, the Red Sox and Brasier reached agreement on another one-year contract, avoiding arbitration.
+He struggled in 2023, as he worked to a 7.29 ERA with 18 strikeouts in 20 relief appearances.
+On May 14, Brasier was designated for assignment by Boston, hours after he allowed three runs in a relief appearance against the St. Louis Cardinals at Fenway Park.
+Following the roster move, Brasier told reporters, "Honestly, a new start might not be bad.
+Obviously getting to play at Fenway every day is a dream come true.
+Two parks you want to play at growing up are Yankee Stadium and Fenway.
+And I got to do both a lot.
+So grateful.”
+He was released by the team on May 21.